rcardin/rcardin.github.io/_drafts/it-s-a-kind-of-magic-kinds-in.ì-type-theory.markdown

 ## Types, and other stuff
 ### Values

 Starting from the beginning, we found _values_.
 Values are the information or data that our programs evaluate.
 Examples of values are things like `1`, `"hello"`, `true`, `3.14`, and so on.
-Each value in a program belongs to a type.
+Each value in a program belongs to a _type_.
 A value can be assigned to a name, that is called a _variable_.

 ### Types